coallege/Wi21.EWRT.D001A.25Z/essay5/README.md

 <center><h3>A packing list not for our people!</h3></center>

 <p>
-&emsp;&emsp;Was the fight against the spread of communism really worth it?
-The USA's involvement in the Vietnam war seems inhuman from the perspective of Tim O'Brien's short story "The Things They Carried".
-O'Brien's writing sends a clear anti-war message by exposing the horrible strain it was putting upon young American men.
+&emsp;&emsp;Nobody should ever have to bear the burden that American soldiers in Vietnam did.
+In O'Brien's short story "The Things They Carried", he sends a clear anti-war message by exposing the horrible strain it was putting upon young American men.
 To do this, he focuses on each burden, physical and emotional, that each soldier carries.
 This method, while unusual, is startlingly effective because of it's relatability, simplicity, and casual unreality through narrative flow.
 </p>

 <p>
-&emsp;&emsp;"Rat Kiley carried comic books" (O'Brien 219).
-The characterization created by sharing burdens large and small, physical and emotional allow readers to connect with each character on a more personal level.
-Rat Kiley is not machine, but rather a young man.
+&emsp;&emsp;The characterization created by sharing burdens large and small, physical and emotional, allow readers to connect with each character on a more personal level.
+Rat Kiley is not machine, but rather a young man who "carried comic books" (O'Brien 219).
 Kiowa is no cold hearted killer.
-He is a "devout Baptist" who carried around a bible with him at all times (O'Brien 219-220).
-Ted Lavender who died "exceptional burden", carried not only excess combat materials, but also "unweighed fear" (O'Brien 222).
+He is a "devout Baptist" who carried a bible with him at all times (O'Brien 219-220).
+Ted Lavender, who died under an "exceptional burden", carried not only excess combat materials, but also "unweighed fear" (O'Brien 222).
 Fear is one of the most human feelings to have.
 In that circumstance, it is not difficult to imagine how scared one might feel.
 Even though these physical items allow readers to connect and relate with the soldiers on a more basic level, O'Brien exposes deeper outlets of connection using the symbolism of carrying emotional weight.
 </p>

 <p>